Vasi012/ELITE-Luxury-Cars/README.md

         -MacBook Pro - Laptop

-        -Assus - Laptop
+        -ASUS - Laptop

-        -Dell 24/32 inch - Dekstop
+        -Dell 24/32 inch - Desktop

         -Samsung 50/100 inch - TV (HDMI Mode)

 ## Accessibility

-Wave Accessibility tool was used throughout development and for final testing of the deployed website to check for any aid accessiblity testing.
+Wave Accessibility tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.

 Testing was focused to ensure the following criteria were met:

 1. All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs.

-2. Color contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines.
+2. Colour contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines.

 3. Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user.

 4. All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions.

-5. All not textual content had alternative text or titles so rescriptions are read out to screen readers.
+5. All not textual content had alternative text or titles, so prescriptions are read out to screen readers.

-6. HTML page lang atribute has been set.
+6. HTML page lang attribute has been set.

-7. Aria properties have been impemented correctly.
+7. Aria properties have been implemented correctly.

 8. WCAG 2.1 Coding best practices being followed.

-Manual test were also performed to ensure the website was accessible.
+Manual tests were also performed to ensure the website was accessible.

 **index.html**

 *The home page was tested using WAVE*

-*We can observe that there are not any erors and the contrast ratio are meet with success*
+*We can observe that there are not any errors, and the contrast ratio are meet with success*

 ![home](https://user-images.githubusercontent.com/96884287/155609739-2b4a8149-6b8b-4f14-9c9e-b4ce2e847f67.png)